 Here are three promises that have spoken to me.

 1. “I do not condemn you for this.”

 Therefore, no condemnation now exists for those in Christ Jesus.
 (Romans 8:1)

 I don’t count myself in this camp.
-Anxiety and depression can stem from a place of spiritual ignorance (how depressing our future would be indeed without the hope of God!).
+Anxiety and depression can stem from a place of spiritual ignorance (how depressing our future indeed without God!).
 But they can also be chemical, seasonal, hormonal, the product of spiritual warfare, or simply the soul’s response to tragedy.
-I know people whose depression clears up merely upon drinking caffeine, or changing one’s lifestyle or thought patterns.
+I know people whose depression clears up with caffeine.
+Others shed it by changing lifestyles or thought patterns.

-More importantly, condemnation of the mentally beleaguered forgets the work of the cross.
-If actual sins like extramarital sex, drug addiction, and murder cannot block God’s forgiveness for the repentant, then anxiety and depression most certainly cannot.
-They are instead candidates for God’s compassion – as are we all.
+More importantly, condemnation of the mentally beleaguered forgets the work of the Cross.
+If no sin or offense is beyond God’s forgiveness for the repentant, then neither are anxiety and depression – whether they’re sins or not.
+This reality ought to reign in our judgments, soften the contemptuous tone we sometimes level towards the depressed.
+They are instead candidates for grace – as are we all.

 2. “I’m happy to reassure you as often as you need.”

 Because of the Lord’s faithful love we do not perish, for His mercies never end.
 They are new every morning; great is Your faithfulness!
 (Lamentations 3:22-23)

 One hallmark of anxiety and depression is seeking frequent reassurance of love – even from those who are closest and most loyal.
 Ever felt like you’re always vaguely “in trouble” somehow?
 Ever seen a friend act distant and assumed the problem is you, that you upset them with some little offhand word or action a month ago and they’re just too polite to tell you?
 Anxiety brings this stuff in spades.